pawelwilczewski/ue5-coding-guide/README.md

 7.7. __DO__ test whether a pointer is valid before dereferencing it. `nullptr` should be used instead of the C-style `NULL` macro in all cases.
 If the pointer points to any `UOBJECT`, use `IsValid` to ensures the pointer is not null and the referenced object is not marked for destruction.

-7.8 Whenever declaring properties, use the following signature by default.
+7.8.
+Whenever declaring properties, use the following signature by default.
 For deriving the category, refer to rule 17.2.

-    // for read-only properties:
+7.8.1.
+Read-only properties:

     // consider VisibleAnywhere/VisibleDefaultsOnly/VisibleInstanceOnly

     UPROPERTY(VisibleAnywhere, BlueprintReadOnly, Category = "SomeCategory", meta = (AllowPrivateAccess = true))
     int32 SomeInteger = 0;

-    // for read/write properties:
+7.8.2.
+Read-write properties:

     // consider EditAnywhere/EditDefaultsOnly/EditInstanceOnly
     // consider BlueprintReadOnly/BlueprintReadWrite
-    // NOTE: if BlueprintReadWrite is used, we don't need to use Edit specifiers but can/should use Visible instead UPROPERTY(EditAnywhere, BlueprintReadOnly, Category = "SomeCategory")
+    // NOTE: if BlueprintReadWrite is used, we don't need to use Edit specifiers but can/should use Visible instead

+    UPROPERTY(EditAnywhere, BlueprintReadOnly, Category = "SomeCategory")
     int32 SomeInteger = 0;

 ## 8. Enums & Constants